Current Estimates of State Budget

 Minnesota enacts budgets for a two-year cycle (a biennium), beginning on July 1 of each odd-numbered year.
 By law, the Governor must propose a biennial budget in January of odd numbered years.
 Once enacted by the Legislature, the budget can be modified in the "off-year" legislative session.
 As a result of state forecasts and other changes, it has become common for the Legislature to enact annual revisions to the state's biennial budget.
 These revisions are referred to as supplemental budgets.
 The state's constitution requires Minnesota to maintain a balanced budget by the end of the budget cycle.
 For information on decisions made in the enactment of the current budget, go to the enacted budget page.

 Minnesota receives most of its revenue from general taxes, licenses, fees, and federal grants.
 State laws and statutes designate where each individual revenue source must be deposited and any restrictions on how it should be used to support state operating expenditures.
-The chart below displays the major revenue sources for the state General Fund in the current biennium.
+The chart below displays the major revenue sources for all state funds in the current biennium.
 The Department of Revenue collects most of the general tax revenues, while federal grants, fees and other revenues are collected by various agencies.

-State Government, including administrative, constitutional offices, and legislative agencies
+- State Government and Veterans, including administrative, constitutional offices, and legislative agencies

-Debt Service and Capital Projects, payment of principal and interest on state bonds along with other capital project spending
+- Capital Projects and Grants, payment of principal and interest on state bonds along with other capital project spending

 Who Receives General Fund Money